MarcosMene/MarcosMeneghetti_12_12052022/README.md

 ###### Navigation

 The application will start with Karl and Cecilia avatars.
-Chose one to see his/her dashboard informations.
+Chose one of them to see his/her dashboard informations.
 To come back to home page, on the top menu, click on 'Accueil'.

 ---